cosconatilab/PyRMD-Studio/README.md

 5. Follow the on-screen prompts.
 The script will detect if Conda is installed and install Miniconda if necessary.
 It will then create a dedicated Conda environment for PyRMD Studio.
 The process typically takes ~10 minutes.
 6. When prompted, select the user-specific installation.
 This is the recommended option as it does not require administrator privileges.

+A sep-by-step guide on how to use PyRMD Studio is provided inside the Tutorial folder.